 The room where it happens.

 He likes to boast about “being in the room when it happens”, wherever US deals are made in media and advertising.
 But his company’s reputation is not all so shiny.
 Two years ago, Recode commented: “Though MediaLink’s services aren’t really much different from firms like McKinsey or Bain, they inspire a sort of brand loyalty among their clients, in part because they pair consulting with a new executive search business.
 If you’re an executive in their full service, MediaLink hires you, plans your parties, guides your strategy, introduces you to your friends, and then finds you your next job.
 MediaLink can also fire you.
 Among media executives, fear of MediaLink is real.
 Their clients even jokingly call MediaLink the ‘mafia’, and Kassan ‘the Godfather’.”

-In the event, Kassan sold his company not to Martin Sorrell but to the UK-based Ascential plc, owner of Cannes Lions where WPP had just been named “the world’s most creative holding company” for the sixth consecutive year.
-MediaLink has a long-running partnership with Cannes Lions, at which the company takes space at the Ritz Carlton hotel for its clients to meet and do deals.
+In the event, Kassan sold his company not to Martin Sorrell but to the UK-based Ascential plc, owner of Cannes Lions where, incidentally, WPP had just been named “the world’s most creative holding company” for the sixth consecutive year.
+MediaLink has a long-running partnership with Cannes Lions, at which the company takes space in the Ritz Carlton hotel for its clients to meet and do deals.

 CES, Advertising Week and Cannes Lions have helped to propel MediaLink profits which, in 2016, reached $14m on revenues of $54m (29% up).
 Kassan has sold the company for an initial cash payment of $69m and expected $40m-$60m results-linked payouts which could rise to a maximum total price of $207m if the company hits “stretching” targets over the next three years.
 The founder has committed to stay until 2021.